Tour starts on every single SATURDAY between March 24 and October 20.

 Day 1.
 Madrid - Salamanca - Vigo (590 km ~ 366 miles)

-Departing at 08.00 in the morning, where we'll first head towards a beautiful city of Salamanca.
+Departing at 8:00 in the morning, we'll first head towards the beautiful city of Salamanca.
 Located in the north-western part of Spain, Salamanca is a city of exceptional beauty and was declared a UNESCO World Heritage Site in 1988.
 You'll have free time to enjoy the beautiful city center on your own.
 Highlights not to miss:

-Later we will continue onward, towards the one of the most northwestern cities of Spain - Vigo.
-Arrival, dinner and accommodation.
+Later, we will continue onward, towards one of the most northwestern cities in Spain, Vigo.
+Arrival, dinner, and accommodation.

 Day 2.
 Vigo - Viana do Castelo - Braga - Porto (150 km ~ 93 miles)

 Breakfast as usual.
-Departure towards Portugal and cross the border to arrive to Viana do Castelo - a picturesque town, located between the mouth of the river Mino and Porto.
+Departure towards Portugal and cross the border to arrive at Viana do Castelo, a picturesque town located between the mouths of the rivers Mino and Porto.

 Free time to explore Braga.
-Later we'll departure for Porto.
-Arrival, accommodation and night in Porto.
+Later, we'll depart for Porto.
+Arrival, accommodation, and night in Porto.

 Day 3.
 Porto

-Breakfast in the hotel, then we'll head to a proper city tour of Porto.
+Breakfast in the hotel, then we'll head on a proper city tour of Porto.
 There are plenty of things that this lively and extraordinary city has to offer.
-Slightly timeworn and weathered, the gray skies and dated buildings add character, while the twinkling lights along the Douro River reflect off the water and illuminate a central part of the city.
-Pair these features with the reserved yet friendly locals, the charming trams, beautifully adorned architecture, and the wine - and Porto's charm may put anyone under its spell.
+Porto, Portugal's second-largest city, is a captivating blend of historical richness, vibrant culture, and stunning natural beauty.
+Nestled along the Douro River estuary in Northern Portugal, Porto is renowned for its striking bridges, the historic Ribeira district with its narrow cobbled streets and colorful houses, and, most famously, its port wine production.
+Pair these features with the reserved yet friendly locals, the charming trams, beautifully adorned architecture and Porto's charm may put anyone under its spell.
 Here are some highlights of the tour:

 Another night in Porto.